AliMohamed805/Inventory-Discrete-Event-Simulation/README.md

 ```

 ...alongside a step plot showing inventory sawtoothing between the reorder point and the target level as demand depletes stock and periodic orders replenish it.

-## Contributing

-Contributions are welcome.
-If you'd like to extend the simulation (e.g., variable lead times, multiple SKUs, service-level metrics, or refactoring to the class-based design), please:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/your-feature`)
-3. Commit your changes with clear messages
-4. Open a pull request describing the change and motivation

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Acknowledgments

-This project was built while applying concepts from DataCamp's *Discrete Event Simulation in Python* and *Monte Carlo Simulations in Python* courses.
-See `course_acknowledgment.md` for details.